Shared ownership

 What is shared ownership?

 Shared ownership is an affordable way to buy your own home.
 You buy a percentage of the property and pay rent on the rest.
-Nottingham Community Housing Association (NCHA) owns part of it, but you’re living there, you decorate it, and you decide when to sell.
+Nottingham Community Housing Association (NCHA) owns the portion you have not yet purchased, but your home is yours to live in, decorate and enjoy.

 Can I buy a shared ownership home?